javismiles/X-Ray-Transformer/README.md

 # X-Ray-Transformer
-The transformer arquitecture has produced a revolution in the NLP field and in deep learning.
-A multitude of applications are benefiting from the capacity of this models to process sequences in parallel while achieving a deeper understanding of their context through the attention mechanism they implement.
+Dive into transformers training & inference computations through a single visual.
+The X-Ray Transformer infographic allows you to make the journey from the beginning to the end of the transformer's computations in both the training and inference phases.
+Its objective is to achieve a quick and deep understanding of the inner computations of a transformer model through the analysis and exploration of a single visual asset.

 ### Find a step by step explanation of the X-Ray Transformer Infographic at this medium article I published:
 https://medium.com/@ideami/x-ray-transformer-dive-into-transformers-training-inference-computations-through-a-single-visual-4e8d50667378